teja-mannepalli/Certainty-based-Reduced-Sparse-Solution-CARSS-v1/README.md

 % Systems
 % and Rehabilitation Engineering 27.2 (2018): 172-178.
 %
-% The links for the above is
+% The links for the above are
 % https://www.ncbi.nlm.nih.gov/pubmed/30596580           and
 % https://arxiv.org/abs/1812.09506
-% Also, please cite if you had used this code in your research.
+% Also, please cite if you have used this code in your research.
 %
+%
 % If any files are missing or any mistakes, please feel free to inform me at
 % mteja134@gmail.com.
+**
-The authors are willing to take valid mistakes existing to correct.
+The authors are willing to consider valid mistakes to correct.
-%
+**Please don't start nit-picking and thereby judge me for the code or anything**.
 % Thank you.